Sexual Misconduct

 No Retaliation Statement

-No action shall be taken against anyone who submits a complaint that the complianant believes to be valid regardless of the outcome of the investigation; however, any person found to be intentionally dishonest in making the allegations or to have made them maliciously is subject to University discipline.
+No action shall be taken against anyone who submits a complaint that the complainant believes to be valid regardless of the outcome of the investigation; however, any person found to be intentionally dishonest in making the allegations or to have made them maliciously is subject to University discipline.

 Title IX